 Western Michigan University's Department of Physics prides itself on the high quality of its teaching and faculty-student relationships.
 It is large enough to offer strong, well-rounded programs, yet small enough to promote good communication and interaction between faculty and students.
 Its diverse research program complements its teaching commitment, and ambitious undergraduate students have many opportunities to participate in research.

-If you would like to study physics at the undergraduate level, WMU has four majors and three minors from which you can choose:
+If you would like to study physics at the undergraduate level, WMU has three majors and three minors from which you can choose: